Posts

 Pathological Altruism

 The immigration and multiculturalism policies of Western societies are often described as “pathological altruism”.
 The implication of the phrase is that you can have too much of a good thing: that altruism is generally good, but it becomes pathological when it goes too far.
 Exactly when altruism becomes pathological is not specified, but the current policies are going too far.
 I reject this view.
 Altruism is always pathological.
-People are not altruistic at all, so individual altruism cannot explain these policies.
-The challenge is not to explain why people are too altruistic.
-The challenge is to explain how selfish individual behavior causes altruistic collective behavior.
-Pathological altruism is a type of collective irrationality.
-It is the result of a social delusion and a tragedy of the commons.
-Social delusions are caused by social feedback.
-To some extent, people select their beliefs to agree with the beliefs of others.
-This causes people to synchronize their views.
+People are selfish, so individual altruism cannot explain social altruism.
+The challenge is not to explain why people or societies are too altruistic.
+The challenge is to explain how individual selfishness causes social altruism.
+Altruism is the basic moral value of the modern West.
+We have discarded most traditional moral values, such as chastity, honesty, bravery, loyalty, etc, and replaced them with a single principle: be nice to others.
+This principle is vague and incomplete.
+To whom should you be nice?
+How nice should you be?
+What exactly does “b...